LeonamAnjos/scalable_web/README.md

 Open with Visual Studio and build the solution (_CTRL+Shift+B_).

 ### Running
-Run local with Debug mode and use a REST client send the requests below:
+Run local in debug mode and use any REST client send the requests below:

 Equal data content:
 - __POST__ http://localhost:51643/v1/diff/1/right with _{"Data":"eyAibWVzc2FnZSI6ICJDT05URU5UIEZPUiBURVNUIg=="}_ in the body.